 General and Administrative Expenses.
-Our general and administrative expenses decreased by \$993 to \$3,069 during 2021, as compared to \$4,062 during 2020.
-The decrease was primarily due to a decrease in in legal and consulting fees in 2021 when compared to 2020.
-In 2020, we incurred \$248 in legal and brokerage fees related to a private placement equity raise and \$77 in loan origination expenses related to our credit facility with Pinnacle Bank.
+Our general and administrative expenses increased by \$1,658 to \$4,727 during 2022, as compared to \$3,069 during 2021.
+The increase was primarily due to \$515 in stock-based compensation to officers, employees and consultants, an increase of \$168 in legal and consulting fees, and smaller increases to insurance, rent, and utilities.

-Our general and administrative expenses for 2021 includes a \$700 credit to salaries and benefits expense related to the ERC, a refundable tax credit recorded in accounts receivable.
+Our general and administrative expenses for 2021 include a \$700 credit to salaries and benefits expense related to the ERC, a refundable tax credit recorded in accounts receivable.
 The ERC assisted business owners and their employees by providing an incentive to keep workers on the payroll and eligible businesses received a tax credit for a percentage of each eligible employee's wage.

 Interest and Finance Costs.
-Our interest expense was \$60 in 2021, as compared to \$60 in 2020.
-In 2021, our equipment financing expense decreased by \$14, bank fees related to our line of credit with Pinnacle Bank increased by \$25, and bank fees from the Citibank Supplier Agreement decreased by \$11 in 2021 as a result of closing this account mid-year.
+Our interest expense was \$58 in 2022, as compared to \$60 in 2021.
+In 2022, our equipment financing expense decreased by \$11, bank fees related to our line of credit with Pinnacle Bank increased by \$9.